-Over the years, we’ve tested a number of kids bikes from the Frog ‘pond’ including the Frog 67 drop handlebar road/cyclocross bike.
-However, this bike is too big for our 7 year old who has been desperate to ride a bike with drop handlebars for years.
-He was delighted therefore to get to review the Frog Road 58 to see if the smallest road bike Frog offer is as good as it’s bigger brother.
+Over the years, we’ve tested a number of kids bikes from the Frog ‘pond’ including one of their road bikes.
+However, this bike was far too big for our 7 year old who has been desperate to ride a bike with drop handlebars for years.
+He was delighted therefore to get to review the 20″ wheel Frog Road 58 to see if the smallest road bike Frog offer is as good as it’s bigger brother.

 The Frog Road 58 bike reviewer

 Our reviewer for this particular test is T, aged 7 years.
 Rather competitive and always up for fun, he’s been desperate to get his hands on a suitably sized drop handlebar bike for as long as I can remember.
 The Frog Road 67 was definitely too big for him, although we did have tears and numerous claims that it fitted perfectly!

 Being the competitive type and a bit of a dreamer, I’m absolutely convinced he’ll have imagined himself hurtling through the French countryside on the Frog 58, wearing the yellow jersey, leading the Tour de France!

 Several of his friends have also had a go, each of them excited to be riding a drop handlebar bike for the first time too.

 What age is the Frog Road 58 aimed at?